appsattic/daffy.io/ReadMe.md

 * stores all users in a `user` table
 * allows user to change their username
 * allows user to see which social networks they have logged in with

+This project is not designed to be deployed but instead to be cloned and changed as you will.

+This is a [gb](https://getgb.io/) project, but probably can be converted to the vanilla go toolchain easily enough.

 ## Author ##